trungnt11/trungnt11.github.io/_posts/2019-07-12-fast-ai-lesson-2-notes.md

 _[Link to Lesson 2 lecture](https://course.fast.ai/videos/?lesson=2)_

+## Overview of Lesson

+This lesson has two parts.
+The first part is about constructing a image classifier from your own data.
+It details data collection from Google images, creating a validation set, and cleaning the data using the model.

+In the second part, we construct a simple linear model from scratch in PyTorch and train it using _gradient descent_ and _stochastic gradient descent_.
+That part got quite lengthy so I made it its own blog post [here]({% post_url 2019-07-13-sgd-from-scratch-fast-ai %}).

 ## Download Your Own Image Data

 There is a trick to downloading data from google images.
 You can do the search manually for the images, then run some javascript magic to get the URLs for the images.
 You can then save these in a file and then download them from the command line.